bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 return finalTexCoords;
 ```

-And here are the results without the artefacts from before:
+And here are the results without the artefacts from before with the same layer count:

 <details markdown="1">
   <summary>Expand to view the images</summary>